H001v2.0.0Commons Draft

 Anticipated objections and counterarguments.

-Critics argue that identity-aware enforcement adds latency, implementation complexity, and key-management overhead that may not be justified at early AI maturity levels.
-The counter is that deferred identity controls create technical debt that is orders of magnitude more expensive to retrofit.
+Objection: Identity-aware controls add latency, implementation complexity, and key-management overhead that may not be justified at early AI maturity levels.